-Read below for our findings and methodology.
+Read on for our findings and methodology.

 Overall Rank | State | Total Score | Cost | Quality | Access |